DIKU-EDU/kudos/docs/code-overview.rst

 ~~~~~~~~~~~~~~~

 Kernel initialization and entry point.
 This directory contains the functions
-that Kudos will execute first when it is booted.
+that KUDOS will execute first when it is booted.

 ``kudos/kernel/``
 ~~~~~~~~~~~~~~~~~

 Thread handling, context switching, scheduling and synchronization.
-Also various core functions used in the Kudos kernel reside here (e.g. ``panic`` and ``kmalloc``).
+Also various core functions used in the KUDOS kernel reside here (e.g. ``panic`` and ``kmalloc``).

 ``kudos/proc``